Helsinki-NLP/synOpusIndex/README.md

 | toDoc       | TEXT           |

 All information is directly taken from the XCES Align files in OPUS. `fromDoc` corresponds to the document name in the source language and `toDoc` to the aligned document in the target language.
 The automatically assigned `rowid` is, again, taken as a unique document ID (of this bitext).
-There is a unique index over columns (corpus, version, fromDoc, toDoc).
+There is a unique index over columns (corpus, version, fromDoc, toDoc). `latest` is a binary flag with `1` indicating that this version is the latest release of that corpus.

 * Table `links`: